 What is tennis elbow surgery?

 Tennis elbow, otherwise known as lateral epicondylitis or elbow tendonitis, is the term used to describe damage to the elbow tendon after repeated use.
-Tennis elbow often affects those who participate in sports that involve the use of the arm and overhead movements, such as tennis, baseball, and swimming.
+This condition often affects those who participate in sports that involve the use of the arm and overhead movements, such as tennis, baseball, and swimming.
 However, it can also affect people who are involved in other activities, such as painting or carpentry.
 Most patients with this condition do well with nonsurgical treatment.
-When tennis elbow is severe or when other conservative treatment options fail, a surgical procedure called tennis elbow surgery or lateral epicondylitis surgery can be performed to repair the damaged elbow tendon.
+When it is severe or when other conservative treatment options fail, a surgical procedure can be performed to repair the damaged elbow tendon.

 What does tennis elbow surgery involve?

 The surgery is customized based on your individual needs and condition.
 Many surgeries can be performed using minimally invasive techniques, which offer a faster recovery time and less risk of infection than open surgery.
 Our surgeons will work with you to determine the best plan for your surgery, which may include: